PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started/index.md

 ### TriggerTemplates

-A Trigger template defines a template for the resources that the trigger will create.
-A trigger template generally instantiates a pipelinerun and passes it the necessary parameters.
-The trigger template defines the pipeline that should be triggered and the parameters the need to be passed to the pipelines.
-A sample trigger template which triggers the hello-world-pipeline and passes it the gitrevision as a parameter is below.
+A Trigger template defines a blueprint for the resources that the trigger will create.
+The trigger template defines the pipelinerun or taskrun that should be triggered and the parameters the need to be passed.
+It attaches an event listener to the pipelinerun defined in the template and passes the corresponding parameters to it.
+A sample trigger template which triggers a pipelinerun is below.
+The  template passes the url of the git repo and the gitrevision as parameters to the pipelinerun.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1